American Rescue Plan (HEERF III) reporting – student portion

 Any instructions, directions or guidance provided by the institution to students concerning the Emergency Financial Aid Grants.

-Various methods, emails, meetings, Broadcast messaging and digital signage were used to notify students of these awards and how to obtain more information as well as apply for additional financial aid do to the recent unemployment of a family member or dependent student.
-See communication to students here.
+Various methods, emails, meetings, Broadcast messaging, informational sessions and digital signage were used to notify students of these awards and how to obtain more information as well as apply for additional financial aid do to the recent unemployment of a family member or dependent student.
+See communication to students by clicking here.